Lymphedema Pump Side Effects: How To Avoid Them

 Lymphedema Pump Side Effects

 Lymphedema pumps, or pneumatic compression therapy devices, are valuable for managing lymphedema and edema.
 These devices apply sequential pressure to help the lymphatic system move fluid from swollen areas, providing significant relief for patients with lymphedema in the arms or legs.
-However, like any medical treatment, Lymphedema Pump side effects do exist, but proper management reduces the probability of these side effects, such as lymphedema leg pump side effects may appear due to wearing incorrect garments sizes, or applying high pressure right from the beginning, instead of starting with less pressure and then moving towards a gradual increase.
+However, like any medical treatment, Lymphedema Pump side effects do exist, but proper management reduces the probability of these side effects such as Lymphedema leg pump side effects may appear due to wearing incorrect garment sizes, or applying high pressure right from the beginning, instead of starting with less pressure and then moving towards a gradual increase.

 Some of the lymphatic massage side effects are as follows;